-In management's opinion, the accompanying unaudited consolidated financial statements for Fair, Isaac & Company, Incorporated (the "Company") for the three months and six months ended March 31, 2001 and 2000 have been prepared in accordance with generally accepted accounting principles for interim financial statements and include all adjustments (consisting only of normal recurring accruals unless otherwise stated) that the Company considers necessary for a fair presentation of its financial position, results of operations, and cash flows for such periods.
-However, the accompanying financial statements do not contain all of the information and notes required by generally accepted accounting principles for complete financial statements.
+In management's opinion, the accompanying unaudited consolidated financial statements for Fair, Isaac and Company, Incorporated (the "Company") for the three months and nine months ended June 30, 2001 and 2000 have been prepared in accordance with generally accepted accounting principles for interim financial statements and include all adjustments (consisting only of normal recurring accruals unless otherwise stated) that the Company considers necessary for a fair presentation of its financial position, results of operations, and cash flows for such periods.
+However, the accompanying financial statements do not contain all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 All such financial statements presented herein are unaudited, however, the September 30 balance sheet has been derived from audited financial statements.
 This report and the accompanying financial statements should be read in connection with the Company's audited financial statements and notes thereto presented in its Annual Report on Form 10-K for the fiscal year ended September 30, 2000.
-Notes that would substantially duplicate the disclosures in the Company's audited financial statements for the fiscal year ended September 30, 2000, contained in the 2000 Form 10-K have been omitted.
+Notes that would substantially duplicate the disclosures in the Company's audited financial statements for the fiscal year ended September 30, 2000, contained in the 2000 Form 10-K, have been omitted.
 The interim financial information contained in this Report is not necessarily indicative of the results to be expected for any other interim period or for the full fiscal year ending September 30, 2001.

-Certain amounts in the financial statements and notes thereto have been reclassified to conform to 2001 classifications.
-Due to certain reclassifications, the expenses in the consolidated income statement for the six months ended March 31, 2001 are different than the combination of the first two quarters.
+Certain amounts in the financial statements and notes thereto have been reclassified to conform to the 2001 classifications.